HelloWorld183L/StudentMentoringApp/README.md

 Web application where students can filter for mentors using mock data.
 This is a team project that was made using an Agile process where we work using a Trello board within sprints.

 ## Environments
+### Windows
+By default, Windows disables running scripts so we will need to get around this.
+Execute the below Powershell command to enable running scripts (this will not work otherwise).

+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

+To activate the environment, use the command ".\mentoring-env\bin\activate".

+### MacOS/Linux
 To activate the environment, use the command "source mentoring-env/bin/activate" to activate the environment.

+### Dependencies
-Once you have done this, you will want to install the dependencies using the below command:
+Once you have activated your environment, you will want to install the dependencies using the below command:

 pip install -r requirements.txt